-Quilter plc (the "Company"), a public limited company incorporated and domiciled in the United Kingdom ("UK"), together with its subsidiaries (collectively, the "Group") offers investment and wealth management services, long-term savings and financial advice through its subsidiaries and associates primarily in the UK with a presence in a number of cross-border markets.
+Quilter plc (the "Company"), a public limited company incorporated in England and Wales and domiciled in the United Kingdom ("UK"), together with its subsidiaries (collectively, the "Group") has an adviser and customer offering spanning financial advice, investment platforms, multi-asset investment solutions and discretionary fund management through its subsidiaries and associates primarily in the UK.
+Quilter plc's registered company number is 06404270.
+The Company's registered office is Senator House, 85 Queen Victoria Street, London, United Kingdom, EC4V 4AB.